TasbasMN/Thesis/vault/Feature Columns/site accessibility.md

 # Site Accessibility

+The accessibility is calculated using the cost of free energy to unfold the mRNA at the seed region to bind the miRNA (Kertesz et al. 2007).

+*(Machine Learning Based Methods and Best Practices of microRNA-Target Prediction and Validation, 2022, https://doi.org/10.1007/978-3-031-08356-3_4)*

+---

 TargetScan uses the following criteria:
 - Probability that a 14 nt segment centered on the match to sRNA positions 7 and 8 is unpaired